https-sam/minecraft-server-web-interface/README.md

 This project was made to improve and make it easier to manage Minecraft servers with a very simple and easy web interface.

-Feel free to go to the [website](https://minecraft-server.ngrok.io/login) and try it out!
-If you'd like to register, use the access code "sam", or if you don't like making an account, reach out to me at osgo1115@icloud.com.

 Detailed Documentation can be found [here](https://docs.google.com/document/d/1vt_Z53ZLREbA_E5tSuCeTQGfemJPDH-laost6pwjhC0/edit?usp=sharing)